Wisdom. Care. Hope.

 Q: Where are you located?

-A: We’re at 1840 Bond Street, Green Bay, WI 54303.
-This is on the northwest side of Green Bay next to Helen Keller School, and near VanBoxtel RV Supermart.
+A: The address is 1840 Bond Street, Green Bay, WI 54303.
+We’re on the northwest side of Green Bay next to Helen Keller School, and near VanBoxtel RV Supermart.

 Q: Where do I enter the building?